anmiroshnichenko/install_helm/README.md

     - hosts: all
       roles:
-        - role: geerlingguy.helm
+        - role: install_helm

 ## License

-MIT / BSD
+MIT

 ## Author Information

-This role was created in 2020 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was created in 2024 by a system administrator at AVM Technology